Digital Pictures: Decline

 By the late 1990s, consumer interest in full-motion video games, which accounted for the majority of the company's profits, was in decline.
 After the collapse of the company, its assets were acquired by Cyber Cinema Interactive.
 The new company intended to re-release the games for DVD but that never came about.
-The only actual production for Cyber Cinema was the direct to video film Game Over – also known as Maximum Surge Movie.
+The only actual production for Cyber Cinema was the direct-to-video film Game Over, also known as Maximum Surge Movie.
 It used footage from an unreleased video game called Maximum Surge as well as clips from other Digital Pictures games.
 Although the film boasted stars such as Yasmine Bleeth and Walter Koenig, they only appear in the segments that had been pulled from the FMV sequences of the game, which suffer from lower image quality than the original footage.

-Re-releases
+Rereleases

 Flash Film Works later acquired the rights to some of the games.
-They remastered and re-released Double Switch and Quarterback Attack for iTunes and Google Play in late 2016 before partnering with Screaming Villains and Limited Run Games to release PlayStation 4 remasters starting in 2018 with Double Switch and 2019 with Corpse Killer.
-Screaming Villains separately re-released Night Trap and Ground Zero Texas (two of the games not owned by Flash Film Works) through Limited Run Games.
+They remastered and rereleased Double Switch and Quarterback Attack for iTunes and Google Play in late 2016 before partnering with Screaming Villains and Limited Run Games to release PlayStation 4 remasters starting in 2018 with Double Switch and 2019 with Corpse Killer.
+Screaming Villains separately rereleased Night Trap and Ground Zero Texas (two of the games not owned by Flash Film Works) through Limited Run Games.
+In 2025, Flash Film Works announced that it had sold its rights in the games to the founder of Limited Run Games, Josh Fairhurst.

 Games developed

-List of games developed by Digital Pictures and all subsequent releases of the games either by them or successor companies.
+List of games developed by Digital Pictures and all subsequent releases of the games either by it or successor companies.